Books and Articles

 This book is full of photographs depicting large scale works from many parts of the world and the processes of their construction.
 It is written in a lively and entertaining style suitable for anyone with an interest in ceramics and includes examples of Jim's work too - over a 20 year period.

-Published in 1997 by G & B Arts International Ltd.
+Reprinted in 2005 (Originally published in 1997 by G & B Arts International Ltd.)

 by agreement with A & C Black (Publishers), London